 The first and sometimes the only thing people say about Dark Souls is that it’s hard.
 Really hard, migraine hard, ready-to-shoot-yourself challenging.
 The players say it (“I can’t take this!”).
 The people who are scared to play it, say it: “Wait, that’s the one that’s really hard, right?”

-Editor’s note: This article originally ran on 1/09/2012, four and a half years ago.
-I’m bumping it up today, as it remains one of my favorite articles about Dark Souls and game design in general. - Kirk
+Editor’s note: This article originally ran on 1/09/2012, six and a half years ago.
+I bumped it up in 2016 and am doing so again today, partly due to the release of Dark Souls: Remastered, but mainly because it remains one of my favorite articles about Dark Souls and game design in general. - Kirk

 I’m as guilty as anyone of defining this game by its difficulty level, when there are actually a hundred other things I’d rather celebrate.
 But I want to tackle the difficulty thing head-on, because the difficulty is key to the experience of this game—but not in the macho, “tough it out” sense you might expect.
 In Dark Souls, the difficulty isn’t a club the designers bash you with, but the palette with which they paint the experience.

 Let’s take an example: the section named Sen’s Fortress.
 (Spoiler warning: we’re going to be talking about Sen’s Fortress.)
 Jayson Gegner praised it on Twitter as “Dark Souls’ gameplay design & level design in microcosm,” and he’s right: almost every design decision that makes Dark Souls great can be seen in this sequence.